ED60 - Research Specialist II

 (Note: Additional requirements may be applicable for individual positions in the employing agency.)

-A bachelor's degree in a related field and work experience directly related to the assigned research area; or a high school diploma and advanced journey-level work experience in a clinical or research setting.
+A bachelor's degree in a related field and work experience directly related to the assigned research area.

 MUSC Minimum Training and Experience Requirements:

-A bachelor's degree in chemistry, biology, or other natural, life or health care science and one year work experience directly related to the assigned research area; or a high school diploma and three years advanced journey-level work experience in a clinical, basic science, animal care or research laboratory.
+A bachelor's degree in chemistry, biology, or other natural, life or health care science and one year work experience directly related to the assigned research area.

 MUSC Physical Requirements: